Who we are.

 Practice Manager: Rebecca Garcia

-I am a proud grandmother to many amazing children—both biological and chosen.
-I spend as much time with them as I can and they fill me with wonder.
-Their energy, curiosity, and unconditional love fill my cup daily, reminding me of the beauty in simple moments and the power of connection across generations.
+Tarin is a proud grandmother to many remarkable children—both biological and chosen.
+She spends as much time with them as possible, finding joy and inspiration in their energy, curiosity, and unconditional love.
+Their presence continually reminds her of the beauty found in simple moments and the enduring power of connection across generations.

-I spent three incredible years as a social worker in London, and the experience left an unforgettable mark on me.
-Working abroad with some of the most vulnerable populations not only deepened my passion for this field but also completely transformed my worldview.
-It was a privilege to be part of a system that prioritized care and resilience in such a diverse and dynamic city.
+Tarin spent three years working as a social worker in London, an experience that left a lasting and profound impact on her.
+Working abroad with vulnerable populations deepened her commitment to the field and fundamentally reshaped her worldview.
+She considers it a privilege to have been part of a system that emphasized care, resilience, and human dignity within such a diverse and dynamic city.

-I love to travel.
-I’m drawn to places rich with historical meaning—where stories of the past come alive and connect to the present.
-Living in London gave me incredible opportunities to explore the world, deepening my appreciation for different cultures and histories.
+Tarin loves to travel and is especially drawn to places rich with historical meaning—where the stories of the past feel alive and connected to the present.
+Living in London afforded her the opportunity to explore widely, deepening her appreciation for diverse cultures, histories, and the ways they continue to shape the world today.